Optimism-Educators/TechInterviewMaster/Interview/Python/Solutions/140+ Basic Python Programs/Program 118/README.md

 2. Call the `get_budgets()` function with the list as the argument.
 3. The function returns the sum of all the budgets.

----

-Let me know if you'd like this in `.md` format or included with previous files!